 Jason Johnson received his Ph.D. in modern European history with a specialization in German history from Northwestern University.
 He spent a year in Berlin on a Fulbright Fellowship.

 Johnson teachers a variety of courses at Trinity on Modern European history, including ones on the Holocaust, World War II, European borders, dictatorships, and the Cold War.
 He serves as the secretary of Trinity's Faculty Senate and is the university's adviser and coordinator for the Fulbright Program.
-He is a co-founder and coordinator of Trinity’s Jewish Studies Cluster, coordinator of the History Department's student essay prize competition, co-founder and coordinator of the Trinity-UTSA-Texas A&M San Antonio History Research Workshop, and a member of the advisory board of Trinity's IMPACT magazine which features scholarly and creative works of faculty and staff at Trinity.
+He is vice president of Trinity's chapter of Phi Beta Kappa.
+Johnson is a co-founder and coordinator of Trinity’s Jewish Studies Cluster, coordinator of the History Department's student essay prize competition, co-founder and coordinator of the Trinity-UTSA-Texas A&M San Antonio History Research Workshop, and a member of the advisory board of Trinity's IMPACT magazine which features scholarly and creative works of faculty and staff at Trinity.

 Ph.D., Northwestern University

 "Struggles in 'the Stronghold of World Imperialism': East German "People's Friendship" as Nontraditional Diplomacy in the United States, 1961-1989," German Politics and Society, Summer 2019

 Divided Village: The Cold War in the German Borderlands, New York: Routledge, 2017

 "‘Wild and fearsome hours’: The First Year of the US Occupation in a Bavarian County, 1945-1946,” German Studies Review, 2018

 Ruptures of the Everyday: Views of Modern Germany from the Ground, book by Alltagsgeschichte26 (Everyday History Research Team with 25 other scholars), New York: Berghahn Books, 2017